Buyers Guides

 • KGR Editor’s Choice for an A-frame stand.

-The back rest plate was large, and well padded, as were the yokes.
+The backrest plate was large and well-padded, as were the yokes.
 One of our favorite features, though, was the securing bar that we were able to flip over while the guitar was in the stand.
 This prevented any accidental bumps or knocks from sending the guitar flying.

-Unfortunately, this guitar stand wasn’t able to hold acoustic or classical guitars because of the narrow support arms.
+Unfortunately, this stand wasn’t able to hold acoustic or classical guitars because of the narrow support arms.
 The good news is, though, that it is one of the few stands that can support offset electric guitars like the Jazzmaster or extreme designs like the Rhoads signature model.

 Best Budget Tripod Guitar Stand